Court throws SA’s lockdown exit strategy into disarray — but it got it wrong

 But, having found the regulations to be irrational and therefore invalid, the court had no need to consider whether they unjustifiably infringed any right protected in the Bill of Rights.

-Justice Davis bluntly finds: “in an overwhelming number of instances, the Minister (sic) have not demonstrated that the limitation of the Constitutional rights already mentioned have been justified in the context of section 36 of the Constitution.
+Davis bluntly finds: “In an overwhelming number of instances, the minister [has] not demonstrated that the limitation of the constitutional rights already mentioned have been justified in the context of section 36 of the constitution.”

 Confusingly, the court order requires the government not to fix the impugned “irrationality” of the regulations, but instead to review them with regard to whether they may infringe the Bill of Rights.